 - Object Number:

-- aluminium (metal), bakelite, brass (copper, zinc alloy), felt, glass, leather, metal (unknown)
+- aluminium (metal), bakelite, brass (copper, zinc alloy), felt, glass, leather and metal (unknown)

 - cine camera